couchbaselabs/ansible-couchbase-server/README.md

 To specify which services a node should be responsible for, simply add them to the `couchbase_server_node_services` variable as part of your cluster node host inventory definition.
-See the `examples/vagrant_hosts_mds` for an example of how this is done.
+Reference the *cluster_nodes_mds* section of `examples/example_hosts` for an example of how this is done.

 See [Services architecture and multidimensional scaling](http://developer.couchbase.com/documentation/server/4.0/architecture/services-archi-multi-dimensional-scaling.html) for more information about service types.